ClickCease

 California Leads Nation in Pedestrian Deaths in First Six Months of the Pandemic

-The number of pedestrians killed on the nation’s roadways in 2018 was the highest in 28 years, according to a new report issued by the Governors Highway Safety Association (GHSA).
-A KTLA news report states that the increase can be attributed to driver and walker distraction, alcohol and drug impairment and more SUVs on the road.
-The GHSA uses data reported by states for the first half of 2018 and estimates that 6,227 pedestrians were killed last year, up 4 percent from 2017 and 35 percent from 2008.
+According to a recent report from the Governors Highway Safety Association (GHSA), the number of pedestrians killed on the nation’s roads in 2018 was the highest in 28 years.
+A KTLA news report states that the increase can be attributed to driver and walker distraction, alcohol and drug impairment, and more SUVs on the road.

 SUVs Pose More Hazards